-I always cringe each spring at news reports of how some brainiac kid got into

-	all eight Ivy League schools.
-Even though the Ivies are oh-so-prestigious, they

-	are still different enough that a student who will be a great fit for Dartmouth

-	will probably not be a great fit for, say, Columbia.
-The schools have very

-	different academic, social, geographic, and cultural strengths and weaknesses,

-	and I find it hard to believe that a student truly believed that each of those

-	eight colleges would fit him or her like a glove.
+I always cringe each spring at news reports of how some brainiac kid got into all eight Ivy League schools.
+Even though the Ivies are oh-so-prestigious, they are still different.
+A student who will be a great fit for Dartmouth will probably not be a great fit for, say, Columbia.
+The schools have very different academic, social, geographic, and cultural strengths and weaknesses.
+I find it hard to believe that someone truly believed that each of those colleges would fit like a glove.

 3. Demonstrate the three qualities that make applications stand out.

 Okay, so you have your list of 10–12 schools (three “reach”, four “reasonable” and three “ready to welcome me”), and you are confident that you will be both happy and successful at any of them.
 There are no schools on your list that you would not attend.

 Now, and only now, can we address that secret formula for crafting the college application that gets noticed: